-Any irregular fluctuation of a particular stock invested by the Fund may affect the unit price.
+Any irregular fluctuation of a particular stock may affect the unit price.
 This impact is however minimised because the fund invests in a wide portfolio of investments, thus spreading the element of risk.

 c) Returns Not Guaranteed

 As a result of the above risks, the manager is not able to guarantee the dividends and capital appreciation of the fund.